The grounding, verification & orchestration layer for AI work.

 SDK · Docker · production

-Autonomous agents in production
+Autonomous agents in production — early access

+Coming — early access.
 Sidecar to your agent runtime — CI bots, scheduled agents, customer-facing agents.
 Headless MCP, BYOK secret management, audit log to your S3, decisions auto-promoted by trust ladder.
 Per-fact egress consent, encrypted at rest, your bucket and keys throughout.

 production · docker